anebz/cloud/Accreditations/aws_developer_associate.md

 Prerequisites: install X-Ray daemon in the instance, create IAM role, give X-Ray permission: xray:PutTraceSegments and xray:PutTelemetryRecords and instrument the app with daemon and SDK.

 Analyzes and debugs **distributed** apps' performance, identify and troubleshoot performance issues and errors.
 Provides an end-to-end view of requests as they travel through the app, and shows a map of the app's underlying components.

 X-Ray can be used to collect data **across AWS** accounts.
+For that, create a role in the target unified account and allow roles in each sub-acc to assume the role.
+Configure the X-Ray daemon to use an IAM instance role.

 X-Ray sampling allows to control the amount of data to be recorded, and modify sampling behavior on the fly without modifying or redeploying your code.